Let me put it out there, I’ve fallen in love with Mykonos and I want to go back for another magical Mykonos girlie trip…

 A few of you recommended stocking up on Korres products while there, which I did at the airport.
 Thank you!
 I particularly love the Coconut Guava Anti-ageing Body Oil.

-If you have a similar trip on your bucket list I hope our itinerary and recommendations help you to plan yours.
+If you have a similar trip on your bucket list I hope our itinerary and recommendations from our magical Mykonos girlie trip help you to plan yours.
+This would be the perfect place for a hen do.

 There may be affiliate links in this post.
 Read more here